+United States Department of Agriculture

+DATE: July 22, 2015

-United States Department of Agriculture DATE: January 14, 2015 Food and Nutrition Service MEMO CODE: SP 10-2014 (v.2), CACFP 05-2014 (v.2), SFSP 10-2014 (v.2) SUBJECT: Smoothies Offered in Child Nutrition Programs 3101 Park Center Drive Alexandria, VA 22302-1500 TO: Regional Directors Special Nutrition Programs All Regions State Directors Child Nutrition Programs All States
+Food and Nutrition Service MEMO CODE: SP 10-2014 (v.3), CACFP 05-2014 (v.3), SFSP 10-2014 (v.3)

+SUBJECT: Smoothies Offered in Child Nutrition Programs-Revised

+3101 Park Center Drive Alexandria, VA 22302-1500

+TO: Regional Directors

+Special Nutrition Programs

+All Regions

+State Directors

+Child Nutrition Programs

+All States

-As fruit, vegetable, milk, and yogurt, smoothies are an increasingly common food item in the Child Nutrition Programs (CNP), the Food and Nutrition Service (FNS) has modified the guidance on smoothies to allow for the crediting of vegetables and yogurt including smoothies with yogurt at lunch.
-These additional ingredients provide variety to food service operators seeking to include appealing and nutritious smoothies on their menus.
-This memorandum replaces previous guidance on smoothies, addresses the crediting of vegetables and yogurt in smoothies, and clarifies the use of fruit concentrates in CNP.
+Version 3 of this memorandum clarifies that vegetables and yogurt used in smoothies may credit towards meeting the snack meal pattern requirements.
+As fruit, vegetable, milk, and yogurt smoothies are an increasingly common food item in the Child Nutrition Programs (CNP), the Food and Nutrition Service (FNS) has modified the guidance on smoothies to allow for the crediting of vegetables and yogurt in smoothies at any meal or snack offered through the CNPs, including supper for the Child and Adult Care Food Program (CACFP) and Summer Food Service Program (SFSP).
+These additional ingredients provide variety to program operators seeking to include appealing and nutritious smoothies on their menus.
+This memorandum replaces previous guidance on smoothies.